atlas-doc/doc/atlas-api-documentation/api-reference/access-to-atlas-customer-service-portal.md

     This is to identify the operator's role.
 Atlas will grant access to this operator according to the role assigned.
 Here are the acceptable options: &#x20;

-    TICKETING : Access to manage orders and request post ticketing services
+    Customer service : Access to manage orders and request post ticketing services

-    FINANCE : Access to manage the balance and check statements
+    Finance : Access to manage the balance and check statements

-    TECH : Access to manage the system configurations
+    Developer : Access to manage the system configurations

-    ADMIN : Full access
+    Admin : Full access

 {% endtab %}